ollybritton/aqa/README.md

 - [ ] Builtins are not yet tested properly
 - [ ] You can currently overwrite builtins like `LEN <- 10`, `LEN([])` makes error `ERROR: not a subroutine, function or builtin: INTEGER`.
 - [ ] Lack of support for unicode

-Everything not yet in the language but in the spec is also considered a bug.